W1LDN16H7/Server/README.md

 ## Install
 **Clone the repo**

-**And mv server to your env path so you can access it from anywhere**
+**And mv server to a local bin so you can access it from anywhere**

 **Change the permission to executable**